oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/MapReduce/guided_quasirandomGenerator_SYCLMigration/README.md

    $ cmake .. or ( cmake -D INTEL_MAX_GPU=1 .. ) or ( cmake -D NVIDIA_GPU=1 .. )
    $ make
    ```
+>**Note:**
-**Note:** By default, no flags are enabled during the build which supports Intel® UHD Graphics, Intel® Gen9, Gen11, Xeon CPU.
-Enable INTEL_MAX_GPU flag during build which supports Intel® Data Center GPU Max 1550 or 1100 to get optimized performance.
-Enable NVIDIA_GPU flag during the build which supports NVIDIA GPUs.([oneAPI for NVIDIA GPUs](https://developer.codeplay.com/products/oneapi/nvidia/) plugin from Codeplay is required to build for NVIDIA GPUs)
+> - By default, no flags are enabled during the build which supports Intel® UHD Graphics, Intel® Gen9, Gen11, Xeon CPU.
+> - Enable INTEL_MAX_GPU flag during build which supports Intel® Data Center GPU Max 1550 or 1100 to get optimized performance.
+> - Enable NVIDIA_GPU flag during build which supports NVIDIA GPUs.([oneAPI for NVIDIA GPUs plugin from Codeplay](https://developer.codeplay.com/products/oneapi/nvidia/)  is required to build for NVIDIA GPUs)

 By default, this command sequence will build the `01_dpct_output`, `02_sycl_migrated_optimized` version of the program.